Facility: ISAP JACKSONVILLE, FL

 Equal Opportunity Employer.

-We are looking for Immigration Case Managers to fill the role of Case Manager for the Intensive Supervision Appearance Program (ISAP).
+We are looking for an Immigration Manager to fill the role of Program Manager for the Intensive Supervision Appearance Program (ISAP).
 This alternative to detention program aims to supervise individuals who are navigating the U.S. immigration court system.
 In this dynamic role, you will use your criminal justice background and experience in case management to assist ISAP participants following the guidelines of our Department of Homeland Security contract.
 Utilizing a combination of face-to-face case management meetings, electronic monitoring technologies and home visits to engage participants and drive compliance you will ensure that participants attend court hearings and comply with conditions set by DHS.

 This is a great opportunity to continue building your career in criminal justice, psychology and/or social work and case management.
 If you are passionate about influencing positive changes in the lives of others, this may be the right opportunity for you!

-Additional responsibilities for the Case Manager include:
+Additional responsibilities for the Program Manager include: